Our Expert Tutors Can Help With Difficult Assignments.

 3. Government regulation is expensive and counterproductive.

-B. Solving these problems would stimulate high noninflationary economic growth by increasing AS.
+B. This would stimulate high noninflationary economic growth by increasing AS.

 C. Here is one estimate of the cost of government regulation.